zcong1993/git-pusher/README.md

 default: false

-add a random to commit message
+add a random emoji to commit message

 ## Contributing